sbabic/swupdate/doc/source/encrypted_images.rst

 Symmetrically Encrypted Update Images
 =====================================

-SWUpdate allows to symmetrically encrypt update images using the 256 bit AES block cipher in CBC mode.
+SWUpdate allows one to symmetrically encrypt update images using the 256 bit AES block cipher in CBC mode.